Email and Digital Marketing

 • Performance is good - If your email's spam complaints and bounce rates are within Constant Contact's guidelines, Constant Contact generally releases the email to everyone on your list within 24 to 48 hours.

 • Performance is borderline - If your email receives higher than normal spam complaints or bounce rates, Constant Contact may choose to continue letting out the email incrementally.
-Often times, this may take longer than the normal 24 hours to 48 hours.
-The total length of time it may require to release the entire email depends on how many complaints there are and the size of your contact list.
-When this email sends out completely, you may be asked to call a Constant Contact Support Representative.
-They'll give you suggestions on how to reduce complaints and get better performance from your list.
+Oftentimes, this may take longer than the normal 24-48 hours.
+The total time required to release the entire email depends on how many complaints you received and the size of your contact list.
+When this email finishes sending completely, you may be asked to call a Constant Contact Support Representative.
+They'll review your list and give you suggestions to reduce complaints and improve performance.

 • Performance is unacceptable - If your email receives an unacceptable amount of spam complaints or bounces, Constant Contact may end the staging and stop the mailing altogether.
-If this happens, you'll receive an email to let you know.
-You'll also be asked to call an account review team member, so you can discuss any actions that may need to be taken.
+If this happens, you're informed via email.
+You'll also be asked to call an account review team member to discuss any actions that need to be taken.
 If the situation warrants it, the Compliance Team may also cancel an account outright.

 Questions?